SUSE/skuba/README.md

-The required infrastructure for deploying CaaSP needs to exist beforehand, it's required for you to have SSH access to these machines from the machine that you are running `caaspctl` from. `caaspctl` requires you to have added your SSH keys to the SSH agent on this machine, e.g:
+The required infrastructure for deploying CaaSP needs to exist beforehand, it's required for you to have SSH access to these machines from the machine that you are running `skuba` from. `skuba` requires you to have added your SSH keys to the SSH agent on this machine, e.g:

 ```sh